ParadoxV5/method-pipeline/README.md

 * It is the backend of both `` `…` `` and `%x{…}` syntaxes –
   ``self.`:meth`` can instead be `%x:meth:` or `` `meth` ``.
 * A Ruby script is not (strictly) a Shell script.
-User system differences aside, Summoning subshells should be the last resort when there’re no Ruby/Gem APIs.
+User system differences aside, summoning subshells should be the last resort when there are no Ruby/Gem APIs.
   Dedicating the `` ` `` char to subshells is a waste;
   e.g., you typically see `$(…)` in bash rather than `` `…` ``.
   `Pipeline` assigns `` #` `` a new and recurrent purpose; it also `alias`es